Marionese/compiler-uebung/README.md

 # Compiler-Übung

-This repository contains my exercises for the Compilerbau (Compiler Construction) course at university.
+This repository contains my exercises for the Compilerbau (Compiler Construction) course at my university.

 ## Progress